 Traditionally, if you didn't have training in electrical engineering you would not be able to find a way into this arena.

 But then the "Maker Movement" came along, riding on a wave of entry-level hardware hacking ecosystems, built around circuit boards like Arduinos, Raspberry Pi's, Particle Photons, and Electric Imps.

-I bought into that idea.
-Maybe you're in too.
-Maybe that's why you are reading this.
+You bought into that idea.
+Maybe that's why you are reading this?

-Yet even as my Tuesday nights pile up, I have to be honest: despite the energy and enthusiasm of the Maker Movement, the Internet of Things might still be a technological bridge too far.
+Yet even as your Tuesday nights pile up, you have to be honest: despite the energy and enthusiasm of the Maker Movement, the Internet of Things might still be a technological bridge too far.

-And maybe not worth the trouble, if the strolling public doesn't share my near theological interest in connectedness.
+And maybe not worth the trouble, if the strolling public doesn't share your near-theological interest in connectedness.